WPRuby/woocommerce-other-payment-gateway/readme.txt

 3. Upload the `woocommerce-other-payment-gateway` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Changelog ==
+= 1.3.2 =
+* FIXED: show the customer note if the textarea field is hidded.

+= 1.3.1 =
+* FIXED: The validation of the textarea field.

+= 1.3.0 =
+* ADDED: The ability to hide the textarea field at checkout.

 = 1.2.0 =
 * ADDED: Now, you can select the default order status after the customer checkout.